Scholarship deadline March 31, 2020

 High School Senior Scholarship

 The Junior Auxiliary of Desoto County is a non-profit organization with interest in rendering charitable services to the people of Desoto County.
 Special emphasis is placed on child welfare.
-These scholarships, as well as all projects operated by the Junior Auxiliary of Desoto County, are primarily funded by our annual Crown Benefit event.
+These scholarships, as well as all projects operated by Junior Auxiliary of Desoto County, are primarily funded by our annual charity event.

 1. Two letters of recommendation, with one being from school personnel.